 The age-old protest that men are 'not flexible enough' to do yoga is increasingly being shattered.
-Says the founder of @boysofyoga, "that's like someone refusing to shower because they’re too dirty, or refusing dinner because they’re too hungry"..."yoga is exactly what guys need to do".
+Says the founder of @boysofyoga, "that's like someone refusing to shower because they are too dirty, or refusing dinner because they are too hungry"..."yoga is exactly what guys need to do".
 Word.
 The proof is in the pudding, and as more guys snatch up the innumerable benefits that yoga brings, the image of men in yoga is shifting: rapidly.

 While American yoga's image has historically been more gal-dominated, the practice is really an integration of more 'yang' or masculine elements, and more feminine 'yin' elements.
-As guys cautiously approach the practice (or stampede, really, as we'll see below) they find this blend can be incredibly helpful.
-Says @boysofyoga's Michael Wong, “If you’re the type that lives in a high impact, high-speed, high-strung, hard-hitting, chaotic life, coming to yoga to "soften up" is hardly a bad thing."
+As men cautiously approach the practice (or stampede, really, as we'll see below) they find this blend to be incredibly helpful.
+Says @boysofyoga's Michael Wong, "If you're the type that lives in a high impact, high-speed, high-strung, hard-hitting, chaotic life, coming to yoga to 'soften up' is hardly a bad thing."
 Even hard-hitting tough-guy curator of top performers Tim Ferriss agrees that the cat's out of the bag: relaxation and de-stressing increases calm and focus, and permits better life and professional decision-making.

 Articles now pepper even the most traditional male publications.
 Men's Journal lists the top reasons for men to jump into yoga despite initial sheepishness: (TLDR) relieve stress, get flexible, build more muscle, prevent workout injuries, better sex, calm your mind, and smell better.
 Hard to argue!

-The data are even more impressive.
+The data is even more impressive.
 In honor of dads everywhere, we brought out our inner geeks and got to work.